m3verma/m3verma.github.io/Machine_Learning/Coursera_AndrewNG_Course/Linear_Algebra.md

 > -40 + 0.25x852  200 + 0.1x852  -150 + 0.4x852<br>

 So this concept of multiplication we can get our prediction's for different hypothesis function very easily.

+### Some Properties

+1. In general, the matrix matrix multiplication is not cumulative.
+That is A X B is not equal to B X A. They might not be of even same dimensions.
+2. The matrix matrix multiplication is assosiative.
+That is A X (B X C) = (A X B) X C.

+## Identity Matrix

+It is an square matrix (no of rows is equal to no of columns).
+It has another property that it has 1's in the diagonal places and 0's everywhere else.
+Example A :
+> 1 0 0 <br>
+> 0 1 0 <br>
+> 0 0 1 <br>

+Now if we multiply any matrix by an identity matrix the resulting matrix is always equal to the original matrix.
+Moreover it is even cumulative if we multiply an identity and normal matrix.
+Example :
+> A
+> 1 3
+> 2 5
+> I
+> 1 0
+> 0 1
+> A x I
+> 1 3 X 1 0
+> 2 5 X 0 1
+> Ans
+> 1 3
+> 2 5

+So as you can see I x A = A x I = A